Exhibitions in the artzine on artrepublic.com

 This constantly updated section features reviews of the latest art exhibitions at many of the world’s most popular public galleries.
 Soon you’ll want to pack your bags and head off in search of the world’s finest art.

 Click below to find the best places to go...

-The Permanent Collection at Indianapolis Museum of Art
+Museum Collection at Louisiana Museum of Modern Art

 Gallery Collection at National Portrait Gallery, London

 The National Portrait Gallery celebrated its 150th year in 2006, and is the world's leading museum of portraiture.
 The Gallery was opened in 1856 and holds over 10,000 portraits of all sizes and mediums.